ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 follows.
 If this is the last round of VDAF preparation phase, then `out` is the leader's output share, in which case the leader finishes.
-Otherwise, it interpresets `out` as the tuple `(new_state, outbound)`, where `new_state` is its new preparation state and `outobund` is its next VDAF messaage, and continues wiht `outbound` as its next VDAF message.
+Otherwise, it interpresets `out` as the tuple `(new_state, outbound)`, where `new_state` is its new preparation state and `outbound` is its next VDAF messaage, and continues with `outbound` as its next VDAF message.
 Either way, it moves to state WAITING.

 #### Helper {#prep-helper}